navedmerchant/MyDeviceAI/README.md

 MyDeviceAI is built with privacy at its core:
 - All AI processing happens locally on your device
 - No data is sent to external servers without explicit consent
-- Brave Web Search integration respects user privacy
+- Web Search integration via SearXNG respects user privacy
 - Chat history is stored locally and never uploaded

 ## 📄 License